totaljs/jComponent/readme.md

 ```html
 <element data-component-class="" />
 ```
-When is the component ready then the library automatically toggles the element `class` according to this attribute.
+When is the component ready then the library automatically toggles the element `class` according this attribute.
 It's not required.

 ---